Chart Color Schemes

 Putney has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects that could impact this region.
-Notable projects include Putney Wharf, Mortlake Ferry Upgrade, Ryde Hospital Redevelopment, and Putney Hill.
-The following list details those most relevant:.
+Seven projects identified by AreaSearch may impact this region.
+Notable initiatives are Putney Wharf, Mortlake Ferry Upgrade, Ryde Hospital Redevelopment, and Putney Hill.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.